 For some time, Compass Group UK has relied on SAP for Finance, HR, and payroll processing to ensure that its employees are paid in a timely manner.
 As Compass Group UK evolved, it grew dissatisfied with the performance, support, and cost of running its 6½ terabyte (TB) SAP database on the premises.

 “Every 4-5 years, we found ourselves undertaking a costly 6-9-month project to replace aging hardware and address performance and support issues,” says David Hall, Head of Business Solutions at Compass Group UK.
 “It takes 100,000 ‘SAPs’ to run the application, and we found ourselves experiencing performance issues more often than we would have liked.
-We also found that we struggled to scale the SAP environment on premises as the business grew, as well as during peak processing times.”
+We also found that we struggled to scale the SAP environment on-premise as the business grew, as well as during peak processing times.”

 Given how devastating downtime of the payroll system could be to the business, the long lead time of the legacy disaster recovery strategy, Recovery Time Objective (RTO), and Recovery Point Objective (RPO) parameters needed to be improved.